 Here's a good recording of the talk.
 I hope you'll like it.

-In the coming months, I'll present this talk at Devtalks Romania and Developer Week '21.
+In the coming months, I'll present this talk at Developer Week '21 and JUG Switzerland.
 If you're there as well, I'd love to meet you - I'm always up for a chat. 😁 Just flag me down when you see me.
 (This includes chat rooms.)

 I gave this talk a few times before.
 See below for links to slides (as they were at that very event), videos, and other information.